GyroStim:

 Inspiration

-Mackenzie Maher age 3, propped up for the photo, before the first GyroStim prototype.
+Mackenzie Maher age 3, propped up for the photo, prior to the development of the first GyroStim prototype.

 Motivation